liwenwu-amazon/reinvent2018-NET410/kops-kubenet-demo/kops-kubenet-demo.md

 $:
 ```

-* Lets check the node again:
+- Lets check the node networking details again:

+  - You should see vethxx for busybox pod:

 ```
-* You should see vethxx for busybox pod:

 admin@ip-10-1-2-179:~$ sudo brctl show cbr0
 bridge name bridge id       STP enabled interfaces cbr0        8000.0a5864418101   no      veth607c472d